A sure sign that we live in remarkable times: I bought this Nikon N90s body, which retailed new for anywhere between $700 and $1000, for just $27.

 The N90s was designed before the now-ubiquitous mode dial was invented.
 To select modes and settings, you have to press various buttons and spin the dial that’s to the right of the LCD panel.
 It works well enough, but it’s tricky to learn.

-Not obvious: how to rewind the film.
-Simultaneously press both buttons that have a film canister on them.
+It’s not at all obvious how to rewind the film: simultaneously press both buttons that have a film canister on them.
 Also, you can reset the camera to its defaults by pressing both green-dot buttons simultaneously.
 Some users recommend doing this with each fresh roll of film, so you don’t end up with some wacky setting from the last roll messing up your shots.

-The camera came with a couple rolls each of expired ISO 400 Fuji and Kodak color film.
-I was so eager to shoot this camera that I loaded a roll of the Fuji right away.
+The camera came with a couple rolls of expired color film.
+I was so eager to shoot this camera that I loaded a roll, Fujifilm Superia X-tra 400, right away.
 Loading is simple: drop in the cartridge, draw the film leader to the red line, close the back.
 I also dropped in the four AA batteries the camera needs to do anything and mounted a 28-80 mm f/3.3-5.6G AF Nikkor lens that I already owned.
 It was after dark, so I just shot things around the house on my tripod.
 That lens lacks an aperture ring, so I could shoot only in Program mode.
 Here’s my kitchen and dining room.